KNowledgeOnWebScale/solid-web-monetization/.docs/docs/index.md

 # Solid Web Monetization

 The **Solid decentralization effort** decouples data from services, so that users are in full control over their personal data.
-Since services can not primarily depend on data collection as a primary business model anymore, alternative forms of monetization, such as **micropayments via Web Monetization** are essential for **incentivizing application development**.
+Since services cannot primarily depend on data collection as a primary business model anymore, alternative forms of monetization, such as **micropayments via Web Monetization** are essential for **incentivizing application development**.

 This project is funded by [Grant for the Web](https://www.grantfortheweb.org/),